rose-coste/docs-container-service/_best-practices/container-ecosystem-kubernetes.md

 #### Networking

-Kubernetes deviates from the default Docker networking model.
-The goal of Kubernetes' networking model is to allow each pod to have an IP in a flat networking space.
+Kubernetes' networking model allows each pod to have an IP in a flat networking space.
 Within that space, the pod can communicate with hosts and containers across the cluster.
-In doing so, pods can be thought of as any other node in the network with regards to “port management, networking, naming, service discovery, load balancing, application configuration, and migration” and can create a NAT-free address space;
+In doing so, pods are similar to any other node in the network with regards to “port management, networking, naming, service discovery, load balancing, application configuration, and migration” and can create a NAT-free address space;